Privacy Policy

 10. Data Protection Officer

-For any questions or concerns regarding the processing of your personal data, or to exercise your data protection rights, you may contact our Data Protection Officer at:
+For questions about personal data processing or to exercise your rights, you may contact our Data Protection Officer at:

 Email: [email protected]